unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

 Any Unicode codepoint is allowed in string literals, with the exception of `"` (which ends the string literal, and `\` (which starts an escape sequence).

-The set of characters that can be used in symbols is intentionally limited to simplify parsing and error recovery, discourage complexity in custom function implementations, and encourage using the grammatical feature data [specified in LDML](https://unicode.org/reports/tr35/tr35-general.html#Grammatical_Features) and [defined in CLDR](https://unicode-org.github.io/cldr-staging/charts/latest/grammar/index.html).
+The set of characters that can be used in symbols is intentionally limited to simplify parsing and error recovery, and discourage complexity in custom function implementations.
+This narrow set is enough to support the grammatical feature data [specified in LDML](https://unicode.org/reports/tr35/tr35-general.html#Grammatical_Features) and [defined in CLDR](https://unicode-org.github.io/cldr-staging/charts/latest/grammar/index.html).

 ```
 AnyChar ::= .